 Don’t forget your lips.
 It’s just as important to keep your lips hydrated to keep them from cracking.

-Water intake is always important, but because moisture evaporates off of us so much easier in the cold, it’s important to increase your intake in the winter.
+Water intake is always important.
+Because moisture evaporates off of us so much easier in the cold, it’s important to increase your intake in the winter.
 It’s a good idea to drink an extra glass or 2 before you take a bath to help prevent the moisture being wicked off your skin.
-If you can help it, wait until you’re dry before going out in the cold because cold skin can get chapped very easily.
+If you can help it, wait until you’re dry before going out in the cold.
+Cold skin can get chapped very easily.